s3frank/todoist-processor/README.md

 Tools like Drafts 4 and 1Writer for iPad understand this Markdown and will auto insert it for you etc. But you can change your marker of a todo to anything you like by editing the regex in the todoist-helper.php file.

-4. And another item.

-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

 For each item that is found the following will happen:

 1. Check the priority by verifying if the first character after the marker is either an exclamation, question or neither.
-...The todo item created in Todoist has priority mapped accordingly (!=high, ?=low, anything else=normal)..
+The todo item created in Todoist has priority mapped accordingly (!=high, ?=low, anything else=normal).
 2. A REST call is made to Todoist for each todo item to be added to your Inbox

 #### Adding Todo items to a particular project